newgen211/Video-Fitness/README.md

 # Video-Fitness
-video fitness is a project where me Daryl and Ana set out to meke a fitness app that shakes things up
+video fitness is a project where me Daryl and Ana set out to make a fitness app that shakes things up.